 Creations by bartenders: spirits, liqueurs and ingredients

 For bartenders, there is a world beyond the invention or preparation of a cocktail at the bar.
-There are personalized creations that are born from the ingenuity of the profession, countless inventions such as spirits for cocktails, liquors and ingredients.
+There are custom creations born from the ingenuity of the profession, countless inventions such as spirits for cocktails, liquors and ingredients.
 For this they use their experience traveling around the world, discovering new flavors.
 Fresh juices, homemade syrups and alcohols created with quite dedication.

 Some brands of spirits, liquors and ingredients created by bartenders